We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given two positive integers n and k.
-You can choose any bit in the binary representation of n that is equal to 1 and change it to 0.
-Return the number of changes needed to make n equal to k.
-If it is impossible, return -1.
+Given two positive integers n and k, you can change any bit in the binary representation of n that is 1 into 0.
+Your task is to determine the minimum number of such bit changes required to transform n into k.
+If it is impossible to do so, return -1.

 Key Insights